JimPriestley/Azure-Storage-Queue-Message-Factory/README.md

-# Introduction
+d# Introduction
 This a sample class library for using the Azure Storage Queue service.
 It includes methods for sending and receiving strings and objects as queue messages.

 # Getting Started
 1. This sample is built in .NET v 4.62 in Visual Studio 2017, but can be backported without change to older versions of .NET and VS that are supported by the Microsoft WindowsAzure.Storage nuget package.
-2. This sample was built an tested with WindowsAzure.Storage nuget package version 9.10
+2. This sample was built and tested with WindowsAzure.Storage nuget package version 9.10

 # Azure Storage Queues
 Azure Storage Queues are different from Service Bus, in that the require the messages to be idempotent.